-- Completion of the General Education Core (53 hours) - Bachelor of Arts: Successful completion of the intermediate level approved language (12 hours or equivalent) - Bachelor of Science: 12 semester hours chosen from the following courses: any AT course; any BL course; any BS course; any CH course; CS 102, 204; any ES course; MT 121 or above; any PC course.
-NOTE: These courses may not be applied to the general education core, the major, or the minor requirements. - Completion of the General Education Competency Requirements - Required Major Courses (15 hours)

-BB 211 Christian Doctrine (3)

-BB 302 Romans (3)

-Choose 9 additional hours of BB courses at the 200 level or above
+- Completion of the General Education Core (53 credit hours) - Completion of either the Bachelor of Arts of Bachelor of Science requirements. - Completion of the General Education Competency Requirements - Required Major Courses (15 credit hours) BB 211 Christian Doctrine (3) BB 302 Romans (3) Choose 9 additional credit hours of BB courses at the 200 level or above (\Biblical scholarship concentration students may also use HS 301, CC, PH, or YM courses to fulfill this requirement.)

-- Completion of one of the Concentration options - General electives to bring total to 126 semester hours. - All Bible and Religion majors must take the Biblical, Religious, and Interdisciplinary Studies departmental exam prior to graduation.
+Completion of one of the Concentration options - Completion of one of the Concentration options Options - General electives to bring total to 126 semester credit hours. - All Bible and Religion majors must take the Biblical, Religious, and Interdisciplinary Studies departmental exam prior to graduation.

-Biblical Scholarship Concentration (24 hours)
+Biblical Scholarship Concentration (24 credit hours)